microsoft/team-explorer-everywhere/Contributing.md

 ## Build and Run with Eclipse
 ### Tools
+Before installing Eclipse, you must install the JDK.
+For Eclipse Mars, install **JDK 8** or later.
+You can find the JDK downloads on Oracle's web site at
+[Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Find older versions in [Previous Releases](http://www.oracle.com/technetwork/java/javase/archive-139210.html).

-Install Eclipse Mars.2 Release (4.5.2) for RCP and RAP Developers or later.
+Install **Eclipse Mars.2 Release (4.5.2) for RCP and RAP Developers** or later.

 ### Java Requirements
-We use JavaSE-1.6 as the minimal supported Java execution environment.
+For debugging, we use JavaSE-1.6 as the minimal supported Java execution environment.
 Depending on the Eclipse version you use you might have to install a later JDK version.

-For Eclipse Mars install JDK 8 or later.
-You can find the JDK downloads on Oracle's web site at [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Find older versions in [Previous Releases](http://www.oracle.com/technetwork/java/javase/archive-139210.html).

 ### Eclipse IDE Configuration
 In a new empty Eclipse workspace open the Preferences dialog using Window -> Preferences menu option.